kylepaulsen/vscode-stretchy-spaces/README.md

   // How many spaces do you wish the indentation was?
 The extension will *try* to match this.
   "stretchySpaces.targetIndentation": 4

-  // For which languages indent-rainbow should be activated (if empty it means all).
+  // For which languages Stretchy Spaces should be activated (if empty it means all).
   "stretchySpaces.includedLanguages": [] // for example ["nim", "nims", "python"]

-  // For which languages indent-rainbow should be deactivated (if empty it means none).
+  // For which languages Stretchy Spaces should be deactivated (if empty it means none).
   "stretchySpaces.excludedLanguages": [] // for example ["plaintext"]

   // The delay in ms until the editor gets updated.
   "stretchySpaces.updateDelay": 100 // 10 makes it super fast but may cost more resources
 ```

-*Notice: Defining both `includedLanguages` and `excludedLanguages` does not make much sense.
-Use one of both!*
+*Notice: Adding the same language to both `includedLanguages` and `excludedLanguages` does not make much sense.
+Use one or the other, not both!*

 ## Commands